Terrace Pond Floating Bridge

 Terrace Pond is located in Wawayanda State Park in West Milford in north central New Jersey.

-Note that there were major changes to the trail system in 2020 so be sure to use a revised map of Terrace Pond trails.
+Note that there were major changes to the trail system in 2020 so be sure to use a current map, such as Northern New Jersey Highlands Trails Map.

 Dedication

-In the Spring of 2022 the bridge will be dedicated to Benjamin Ross, who passed away in 2021.
+In the Spring of 2022 the bridge was dedicated to Benjamin Ross, who passed away in 2021.

 This post may contain affiliate links.
 We may receive a commission for purchases made through these at no cost to you.